 It’s not uncommon for someone to see a beautiful specimen of bamboo growing in a park or garden somewhere, and suddenly develop a case of herbal envy.
 Rushing off to the nearest nursery, they may demand to purchase whatever bamboo is available.
 But the plant in the nursery doesn’t look quite the same.
 Maybe if they bring it home and take really good care of it, the bamboo will grow out to be beautiful like the one they saw in the botanical garden?
 Maybe.

-Or maybe it’s a completely different species of bamboo, with different shaped stems, different sized leaves, and most importantly, an altogether different growth habit.
+Or maybe it’s a completely different species of bamboo, with differently shaped stems, different-sized leaves, and most importantly, an altogether different growth habit.

 But once in a while you come across a unique species with some defining characteristic that can’t be missed.
 But even then, it’s hard for the novice bamboo grower to be 100% sure.